FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/user-context.rst

     This concept basically executes a "preflight request" ("preflight" was term was chosen here because it's a request prior to the real request which is also done for `CORS requests`_ which is where we borrowed the term from) and decorates the real master request with an additional ``X-User-Context-Hash`` header.

-    This concept, however, is not only interesting for the user context this bundle works with but might also be interesting in various other use cases.
-    Checkout the `terminal42/header-replay-bundle`_ for more
-    use cases and description on how the preflight request concept works.
+    This concept can be generalized to handle more than the user context scenario.
+    The `terminal42/header-replay-bundle`_ builds on top of the FOSHttpCacheBundle to add support for more complicated use cases.
+Read the `HeaderReplayBundl` documentation if the user context is not flexible enough for your needs.

 Configuration
 -------------